gdnuwanlakmal/forticlient-ipsec-vpn-IKE2/README.md

 # 🔐 FortiGate IPsec VPN Configuration - IKEv2 (Mode-Config with EAP Authentication)
-This configuration sets up a remote access IPsec VPN on FortiGate using IKEv2, EAP-based user authentication, and mode-config for dynamic IP assignment to clients.
-It supports split tunneling with custom DNS (Google DNS 8.8.8.8), assigns IPs from the 192.168.186.10–20 range, and allows access only to internal networks defined in specific range.
+This configuration sets up a remote access IPsec VPN on FortiGate using IKEv2, EAP-based user authentication, and mode-config for dynamic IP assignment to clients. assigns IPs from the 192.168.189.10–20 range, and allows access only to internal networks defined in specific range.

 ### Key features: